EuroProofNet/europroofnet.github.io/_pages/WEPN/2024/admin.md

     * [x] starting date and time: 06/07/2024 14h00
     * [x] ending date and time: 06/07/2024 18h00

-- [] The organizer checks the prices of accommodations and restaurants around the place of the meeting at the dates of the meeting, and sends to the chair a proposal for the daily allowance.
+- [x] The organizer checks the prices of accommodations and restaurants around the place of the meeting at the dates of the meeting, and sends to the chair a proposal for the daily allowance.

-    * [] daily allowance: 160 ?
+    * [x] daily allowance: 160

 - [] The chair sets up the event on https://e-services.cost.eu/, but not the LOS yet (this will be done later).